Annual Meeting Speaker Bios

 Mr. Hillenbrand earned a Bachelor of Science degree from Virginia Tech, and master’s and doctorate degrees from Carnegie Mellon University, all in chemical engineering.

-E. Jefferson Hynds, Director, Innovation - CEES.
-Ingersoll Rand Company Center for Energy Efficiency & Sustainability
+E. Jefferson Hynds, Director, Innovation, Ingersoll Rand Company

-E. Jefferson Hynds is Director of Innovation for the Center for Energy Efficiency and Sustainability at Ingersoll Rand.
-In this role, he works to embed design for sustainability principles into enterprise product-development processes and identify opportunities that use sustainability to create competitive advantage.
+E. Jefferson Hynds is Director of Innovation at Ingersoll Rand Company.
+In this role, he works with strategic business units across the global enterprise to identify and move innovative ideas through the front-end of the development pipeline.
+For each new product or service offering Jeff identifies the specific target customer segment, defines precisely what technologies, performance and features the offering will deliver, confirms that the offering will create superior and differentiated customer value, estimates the financial opportunity and return-on-investment for the company and develops a plan for moving the offering through the remainder of the development process.
 In addition to developing breakthrough products such as the IBM Proprinter, Cadillac Northstar engine, Delphi Electric Power Steering, and Club Car Precedent golf car, Jeff holds six U.S. patents.
-He is a 2008 winner of the Maurice Holland Award, a member of RTM’s Board of Editors, and a member of the Sustainability Accounting Standards Board Advisory Council.
-He has B.S. and M.S. degrees in mechanical engineering and an M.S. in management of technology from the Georgia Institute of Technology.
+He is a 2008 winner of the Maurice Holland Award, a member of RTM’s Board of Editors, and a former member of the Sustainability Accounting Standards Board Advisory Council.
+He has BS and MS degrees in mechanical engineering and an MS in management of technology from the Georgia Institute of Technology.

 Anne Marie Knott, PhD, Professor of Strategy, Washington University